-The first plans of a university hospital in Antwerp were started in 1971, the same year the faculty of medicines was founded.
+The first plans of a university hospital in Antwerp were started in 1971, the same year the faculty of medicine was founded.
 In 1979, The University Hospital Antwerp (UZA) opened its doors to the first patients.

 Today UZA counts 27 different wards with a total of 573 beds.
 On a yearly basis 530,000 patients visit one or more of UZA’s 38 high-level departments.
 UZA’s medical, paramedical and support team counts 2.800+ members.